juheechoi01/weathercanpicyourmusic/README.md

 ## Music Recommendation

-* **Data Scraping Tools**: Employed Selenium and Beautiful Soup to curate a music database rich with details like song titles, artists, albums, tags, and popularity metrics.
+* **Data Scraping Tools**: Employed Selenium and Beautiful Soup to curate a music database rich with details like song titles, artists, albums, tags, and popularity metrics from various playlists.
+Tags are basically keywords that the owner of the playlist puts up when creating the playlist, which means it describes the mood or the tone of the playlist, which makes it easier for other users to choose and understand their playlist.
-* **Cultural Touch**: Tapped into South Korea's music platforms, such as Melon and Genie, extracting songs from weather-themed playlists (e.g., 화창한 날 for sunny days, 비 오는 날 for rainy days).
+* **Cultural Touch**: Tapped into South Korea's music platforms, such as Melon and Genie, extracting songs from weather-themed playlists by using speciifc keywords relevant to the weather (e.g., 화창한 날 for sunny days, 비 오는 날 for rainy days).

 ## Music - Weather Similarity